 Throughout Mlilwane’s history, Liz Reilly’s influence in the horse quality has been strong.
 With a sharp eye for conformation and elegance, temperament and endurance, Liz leant towards Arab and ArabXBoerperd horses in the beginning.
-In 2000, Warmblood lines were introduced for size and comfortable stride, again selected for strength and temperament.
+In 2000, Warmblood and Thoroughbred lines were introduced for size and comfortable stride, again selected for strength and temperament.
 During 2006 Chubeka Trails experienced a dreadful food poisoning through manufacturer error, having to rehome and replace 45 horses, most of which were home-bred and just coming in to work.
-This resulted in bringing in horses of a variety of breeds as an interim measure, and we are aiming back to warmblood and arab lines.
+This resulted in bringing in horses of a variety of breeds.

-Chubeka Trails now has 50 horses comprising mainly of purebred and crosses of Nooitgedaght, Boerperd, Warmblood and Arab breeds.
-In 2017 we invested in a number of coldblood crosses bringing in Percheron, Clydesdale, Friesian and Lusitano blood to increase size.
+In 2017 we invested in a number of coldblood crosses bringing in Percheron, Clydesdale, Friesian, Shire and Lusitano crosses to increase size.
 Chubeka Trails now has over 50 horses, maintaining strong Warmblood, and Arab blood.
-Our horses vary from 13hh to 16hh, with 15.2hh being our preferred size for the steep mountains.
+Our horses vary from 14hh to 16hh, with 15.2hh being our preferred size for the steep mountains.

 We run our horses as a herd, believing this goes a long way to creating happy, versatile horses.
 The herd is split into 3 groups with one group being off every week.
 This way they have less chance of becoming stale at work, and they socialize with the entire herd, translating to easy trailing.
 The horses are rotated between paddocks on the farm, all of which are shared with wildlife which makes its way in.
 On any given day, there are nyala, zebra, wildebeest, warthog and blesbuck in our paddocks, making the horses more accepting of wildlife.